dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

 is either a positive verification of the full signature or a failure if the signature is not valid.
-For fused hybrid signatures, a `full signature` implies the fusion of both component algorithms, and therefore the strongest non-separability notion enforces an all-or-nothing approach to verification.
+For fused hybrid signatures, a `full signature` implies the fusion of both component algorithms, and therefore the strongest non-separability notion ensures an all-or-nothing approach to verification, regardless of adversarial action.
 Examples of algorithms providing this type of security can be found in [HYBRIDSIGDESIGN].

 # Artifacts {#art-spectrum}